 Be Persistent in Pursuing Medical Treatment

-You may be refused treatment at first given the nature of your injury, but be persistent in demanding that a company doctor treats you.
+You may be refused medical treatment at first given the nature of your injury, but be persistent in demanding that a company doctor treats you.
 Going to a personal doctor can damage your injury claim.
 A court could interpret your use of a personal doctor as admission that your injury isn’t actually work related.
 Further, employers may not be required to pay for personal doctor visits, whereas the employer must pay for company doctor use.

 Once you’ve met with the company doctor, make it totally clear to them how your injury was caused by work.
 Make the link between your injury and work as strong as possible.
 Some company doctors may not make thorough enough notes regarding how the injury was work-induced.
 If you suspect this is the case, provide the doctor with your own written report of how your work and injury are related and hang onto a copy of this report.
 This will make it clear to a court that the company doctor had full knowledge of the facts surrounding the injury.